Bath & Body Works, Inc. (BBWI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-21, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bath & Body Works, Inc. ("Bath & Body Works" or the "Company") (NYSE: BBWI).
+LOS ANGELES, Jan.
+22, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Bath & Body Works, Inc. ("Bath & Body Works" or the "Company") (NYSE: BBWI) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BATH & BODY WORKS, INC. (BBWI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 16, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BATH & BODY WORKS, INC. (BBWI), CLICK HERE BEFORE MARCH 16, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?